xenloops/securityKB/key_management.md

   * As part of the key-establishment process.
   * To generate deterministic random numbers.

-## Symmetric-key algorithms
+### Asymmetric-key algorithms

 Asymmetric-key algorithms, commonly known as public-key algorithms, use two related keys (i.e., a key pair) to perform their functions: a public key and a private key.
 The public key may be known by anyone; the private key must be kept secret and under control of the entity that "owns" the key pair.
 Although the public and private keys of a key pair are related, knowledge of the public key does not reveal the private key.
 Asymmetric algorithms are used:

   * To compute digital signatures
   * To establish cryptographic keying material
+  * To prove non-repudiation
   * To generate random numbers

-## Message Authentication Codes (MACs)¶
+### Message Authentication Codes (MACs)¶

 MACs provide data authentication and integrity.
 A MAC is a cryptographic checksum on the data that is used in order to provide assurance that the data has not changed and that the MAC was computed by the expected entity.

 Although message integrity is often provided using non-cryptographic techniques known as error detection codes, these codes can be altered.
-The use of an approved cryptographic mechanism, such as a MAC, can alleviate this problem.
+Using an approved cryptographic mechanism, such as a MAC with is more complex, alleviates this problem.

-In addition, a MAC can provide a recipient with assurance that the originator of the data is a key holder (i.e., an entity authorized to have the key).
+A MAC can also provide the recipient with assurance that the originator of the data is a key holder (i.e., an entity authorized to have the key).
 MACs are often used to authenticate the originator to the recipient when only those two parties share the MAC key.

-## Digital Signatures
+### Digital Signatures

 Digital signatures are used to provide authentication, integrity, and non-repudiation.
 Digital signatures are used in conjunction with hash functions and are computed on data of any length (up to a limit that is determined by the hash function).

 [FIPS 186](https://csrc.nist.gov/publications/detail/fips/186/4/final) specifies algorithms that are approved for the computation of digital signatures.

-## Key Encryption Keys
+### Key Encryption Keys

 Symmetric key-wrapping keys are used to encrypt other keys using symmetric-key algorithms.
 Key-wrapping keys are also known as key-encrypting keys.

 </details>

 <details>
-  <summary>  </summary>
+  <summary> Key Strength </summary>

+[NIST SP 800-57](https://csrc.nist.gov/publications/detail/sp/800-57-part-1/rev-5/final) Key Management makes recommendations on key strength for specific algorithm implementations.
+Also, consider these best practices:

+  * Establish what the application's minimum computational resistance to attack should be.
+Take into consideration the sophistication of likely adversaries and for how long data must be protected where stored and if exposed.
+Identifying the computational resistance to attack will inform engineers of the minimum length of the cryptographic key required to protect data over the life of that data.
+Consult [NIST SP 800-131a](https://csrc.nist.gov/publications/detail/sp/800-131a/rev-2/final) for additional guidance on determining the appropriate key lengths for the algorithm of choice.
+   * When encrypting keys for storage or distribution, always encrypt the key with another key of equal or greater cryptographic strength.
+   * When moving to elliptic curve-based algorithms, choose a key length that meets or exceeds the comparative strength of other algorithms in use within the system.
+Refer to  Table 2 in [NIST SP 800-57](https://csrc.nist.gov/publications/detail/sp/800-57-part-1/rev-5/final).
+   * Formulate a strategy for the overall organization's cryptographic strategy to guide developers working on different applications and ensure that each application's cryptographic capability meets minimum requirements and best practices.

 </details>

 <details>
-  <summary>  </summary>
+  <summary> Key Use </summary>

+According to NIST, in general, a key should be used for only one purpose (e.g., encryption, authentication, key wrapping, random number generation, or digital signatures).
+The reasons for this:

+  * The use of the same key for two different cryptographic processes may weaken the security provided by one or both of the processes.
+  * Limiting the use of a key limits the damage that could be done if the key is compromised.
+  * Some uses of keys interfere with each other.
+For example, the length of time the key is required for each use and purpose.
+Retention requirements of the data may differ for different data types.

 </details>

 <details>
+  <summary> Miscellany </summary>

+### Memory Management Considerations

+Keys stored in memory for a long time can become "burned in".
+This can be mitigated by splitting the key into components that are frequently updated.
+NIST SP 800.57).

+Loss or corruption of the memory media on which keys and/or certificates are stored, and recovery planning, according to NIST SP 800.57.

+Plan for the recovery from possible corruption of the memory media necessary for key or certificate generation, registration, and/or distribution systems, subsystems, or components as recommended in NIST SP 800.57.

-  <summary> Algorithm lifetime </summary>
+### Algorithm lifetime

 The NSA released a report, Commercial National Security Algorithm Suite 2.0 which lists the cryptographic algorithms that are expected to be remain strong even with advances in quantum computing.

+### Perfect Forward Secrecy

+Ephemeral keys can provide perfect forward secrecy protection, which means a compromise of the server's long term signing key does not compromise the confidentiality of past sessions.
+Refer to the [OWASP TLS cheat sheet](https://cheatsheetseries.owasp.org/cheatsheets/Transport_Layer_Protection_Cheat_Sheet.html).

+### Cryptographic Module Topics

+According to NIST SP800-133, cryptographic modules are the set of hardware, software, and/or firmware that implements security functions (including cryptographic algorithms and key generation) and is contained within a cryptographic module boundary to provide protection of the keys.

 </details>